 If your teen does need to purchase their own policy, they should compare quotes from at least three different insurers in order to find the best deal.
 The cheapest car insurance companies for teens are Travelers, USAA, and Progressive, according to WalletHub’s analysis.

-Car insurance for a 16-year-old costs $3,343 per year, on average, or $278 per month.
+Car insurance for a 16-year-old costs $211 per month, on average.
 Sixteen-year-old drivers pay more for car insurance than older, more experienced drivers because insurers consider them to be high-risk, meaning they’re more likely to file a claim.

-Because the cost of coverage for 16-year-olds is so high, it’s important to shop around for multiple quotes before buying a policy.
-Some of the best car insurance companies for 16-year-old drivers are … read full answerTravelers, USAA and Progressive.
+Because the cost of coverage for 16-year-olds is so high, it's important to shop around for multiple quotes before buying a policy.
+Some of the best car insurance companies for 16-year-old drivers are … read full answerTravelers, Geico, and USAA.
+Comparing quotes is more important in some states than others, though, considering the average cost.

 The exact cost of car insurance for a 16-year-old depends on a few factors, including their driving record, gender, and vehicle type.
 Additionally, whether a 16-year-old is buying their own policy or being added to their parents’ policy makes a difference.